MaXXXine: Release Date, Cast, Trailer, And Other Things We Know About Ti West’s Next Horror Movie

 As exciting as it is knowing that the X trilogy will soon come to a close, what may be even more exciting is the possibility that it is not quite done yet.
 During an interview with YouTube channel, What’s Under the Bed, West teased the potential for another installment with the following quote:

-He seems hesitant to explain much more about what the follow-up to MaXXXine could be.
-Seems like the right call to keep us in the dark for now.
+He later reflected on the possibility of an X quadrilogy when he spoke to EW in May 2024.
+He still seems hesitant to explain much more about what the follow-up to MaXXXine could be, but keeping us in the dark for now might be the right call.

 Rarely have I anticipated the third installment of a horror franchise this strongly, but what West and Goth have done with the story so far is astonishing.
 See how it all ends(?) when MaXXXine hits theaters.